 Head Start and Early Head Start programs are operated by local agencies in all 67 counties of Pennsylvania.

 Early Head Start’s programs are designed to provide the same kinds of comprehensive child development and family support services to families with children under age three, and pregnant women that are already involved in Head Start.
-Early Head Start services include home visits, health and nutrition services, and referrals to other social services that may be needed.
+Early Head Start services include home visits, health and nutrition services, and referrals to other services that may be needed.

 Families wanting to apply for Head Start or Early Head Start must be at or below Federal Poverty Level.